yenpin764/EGL301_Assignment1/README.md

 ## 2. Installation

-This system requires an api key to authenticate before using, **any authorized access or direct access to the system's function will be blocked by the middleware.**
+This system requires an API key to authenticate before use, **any authorized access or direct access to the system's function will be blocked by the middleware.**

-The api key is ```d94ffc98-31ea-478d-92f4-38bfe4a748ca```, the instructions below will demostrate on how to authenticate using the api key.
+The API key is ```d94ffc98-31ea-478d-92f4-38bfe4a748ca```, the instructions below will demonstrate on how to authenticate using the API key.

 ### Instructions

 1. Clone the repository
-2. Create a app.js file in the root folder
+2. Create an app.js file in the root folder
 3. Copy & Paste to the app.js file: ``` const hms = require("./Yen Pin_Hospital Management.js"); ```
 4. Copy & Paste to the app.js file: ``` hms.authenticate('d94ffc98-31ea-478d-92f4-38bfe4a748ca'); ```
 5. Run the command ```node app.js``` in the console